Dijon Bourgogne-franche-comte, France Travel Guide

 While Dijon has a regional airport (DIJ) with limited commercial flights, most international visitors arrive via larger hubs and connect by train or car.
-Key international airports include Lyon-Saint Exupéry (LYS), Paris Charles de Gaulle (CDG), Paris Orly (ORY), and Geneva Airport (GVA) in Switzerland.
+Key international airports include Lyon-Saint Exupéry (LYS), Paris Charles de Gaulle (CDG), Paris Orly (ORY), and Geneva Airport (GVA) in The swiss confederation.
 Dollar Flight Club and Skyscanner help find flights.

-From CDG, take the RER B to Paris Gare de Lyon, then a TGV train directly to Dijon Ville (1h 40m - 2h).
-From LYS, take the Rhônexpress tram to Lyon Part-Dieu, then a TGV or TER train to Dijon (1h 30m - 2h).
-From GVA, a local train to Geneva Cornavin, then a TGV or TER train to Dijon (2h - 2h 30m).
-Car rental options are also available at these airports.
+From CDG, board the RER B to Paris Gare de Lyon, after that a TGV train directly to Dijon Ville (1h 40m - 2h).
+From LYS, get on the Rhônexpress tram to Lyon Part-Dieu, then a TGV or TER train to Dijon (1h 30m - 2h).
+From GVA, a local train to Geneva Cornavin, after that a TGV or TER train to Dijon (2h - 2h 30m).
+Vehicle hire choices are also available at these airports.

 Flight prices typically peak during high season (June-August) and holidays.